sjbennett123/polarlarp/content/camps/camp_sequanota.md

 - **Distance from Camp**: (around 27-30 minute drive) (in Johnstown)

 ### Urgent Care
-The closest is the Medexpress by UPMC somerset but there are 3 in Johnstown (which is slightly further) within a mile of each other.
+The closest is the MedExpress by UPMC somerset but there are 3 Urgent Care type places in Johnstown (which is slightly further) within a mile of each other.
 ### MedExpress  (by UPMC Somerset)

 - **Address**: https://goo.gl/maps/Y23Y98ZgNW7K16Zq6